 One thing you'll find no shortage of on campus (besides friendly squirrels) are eagles.
 From the Union door handles to the brick mural on the Library Mall, students can find eagle depictions all over campus and everybody has a favorite:

-Everybody’s favorite Mean Green Eagle can’t be found roaming campus at all times, but when you do spot him, getting a high five from Scrappy between classes is scientifically proven to brighten your day.
+Everybody's favorite Mean Green Eagle can't be found roaming campus at all times, but when you do spot him, getting a high five from Scrappy between classes is scientifically proven to brighten up your day.

 Union Door Handles